Warrington v Huddersfield: Chris Hill unaffected by Club Call choice

 "But there's a big 80 minutes in front of us before we can even think about going back to Old Trafford.
 We've got to overcome a good Huddersfield side."

-Warrington could have chosen to face Leeds - their conquerors in the 2012 Grand Final - as their semi-final opponents but instead opted to play the Giants, a team they have already beaten on three occasions this season.
+Warrington could have chosen to face Leeds - their conquerors in the - as their semi-final opponents but instead a team they have already beaten on three occasions this season.